Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

-In making the storage area secure, also make it accessible, to allow getting chemicals out in a hurry.
+In making the storage area secure, also make it accessible to allow prompt removal of chemicals when needed.

 Groundwater contamination can result even from small spills in the mixing and loading area.
 Small quantities spilled regularly in the same place can go unnoticed, but the chemicals can build up in the soil and eventually reach groundwater.
 By mixing and loading on an impermeable surface, such as concrete, you can contain and reuse most spilled pesticides.

 Containing pesticide spills and leaks requires an impermeable surface for mixing and loading.
 The pad should be large enough to contain leaks from bulk tanks, wash water from cleaning equipment and spills from transferring chemicals to the sprayer or spreader (Figure 1).

 The size of the pad also depends on the equipment you use.
 It should provide space for washing and rinsing around the parked equipment.
 Having several separate rinse water, or rinsate, storage tanks keeps rinsate from different chemicals separate.
 That way, it can be used as mixing water on subsequent loads.